MatthewKaiser23/ScanCryption/README.md

 These Steps are:

-1. Capture or select an image.
+1. A button to capture or select an image.
-2. decrypt image.
+2. A button to decrypt the selected image.

 ## User Interface Overview: